clean8s/jsonpath-cty/README.md

 ## TODO

 * [ ] Make it work with encapsulated types and make sure iteration capability is 1:1 to cty capabilities
+  * proper handling of unary and binary operations with neat checks for unknowns, nils, iterator support
 * [ ] Fuzzing and more test cases
 * [ ] Refactor and document tokenizer